NickTimosh/PowerBI_Sales_and_Customers/README.md

 Thank you for your interest in this project, and I hope this dashboard inspires you to delve deeper into the world of data visualization and analytics!

 Happy analyzing! 🚀📊

-**Note:** To access the interactive dashboard and explore the full project, download the Power BI file from the [Releases](link-to-releases) section.